gabrielziegler3/longitudinal-data-analysis/resources/notes.md

 There is a single response and a single residual.
 The difference between the marginal model and a linear model is that the residuals are not assumed to be independent with constant variance.

+In a marginal model, we can directly estimate the correlations among each individual’s residuals.
+(We do assume the residuals across different individuals are independent of each other).
+We can specify that they are equally correlated, as in the RM ANOVA, but we’re not limited to that assumption.
+Each correlation can be unique, or measurements closer in time can have higher correlations than those farther away.
+There are a number of common patterns that the residuals tend to take.

+Likewise, the residual variances don’t have to be equal as they do in the RM ANOVA.

+So in cases where the assumptions of equal variances and equal correlations are not met, we can get much better fitting models by using a marginal model.
+The other big advantage is by taking a univariate approach, we can do post-hoc tests on the repeated measures factor.

 Goal: to describe the population as good as possible

 - Advantage: less sensitive to assumptions
 - Disadvantage: no knowledge on units

+NOTE: marginal models DO NOT have a random statement

+# Model Selection

+1. Overspecify: use all potential fixed effects factors
+2. Select appropriate covariance structure using REML estimation (LRT, AIC, AICC, ...)
+3. Fix best covariance structure (?)
+4. Select best fixed effects model with ML estimation
+    - Use LRT for nested fixed effects
+    - Use information criteria (AIC, AICC, BIC) for non-hierarchical fixed effects models
+5. Fix the fixed effects model (?)
+6. Refit final model with REML estimates and collect residuals
+7. Investigate goodness-of-fit

+AIC: favours models with fewer parameters as possible.
+BIC is similar to AIC, but penalizes the number of parameters more than AIC.
+Thus, AIC would pick more complex models than BIC.

 NOTE:
 Interpretation three way ANOVA: Slide 92
+Model selection: Slides midex models 71